EpistasisLab/Aliro/docs/source/api.rst

 Scikit-learn API for PennAI engine
 ==================================

-This is the API for using PennAI engine as standalone python package. (see :ref:`userguide_sklearn_api`).
+This is the API for using PennAI engine as a standalone python package.

+.. autoclass:: ai.sklearn.pennai_sklearn.PennAI
+    :members:

-It can be imported from `pennai.sklearn` after installing `pennaipy` package via pip.
+Two classes below can be imported from `pennai.sklearn` after installing `pennaipy` package via pip. (see :ref:`userguide_sklearn_api`)

 .. autoclass:: ai.sklearn.pennai_sklearn.PennAIClassifier
     :members: